Module Hamiltonians

 julia> dot(w, Lz, v)

-0.0 + 1.0im
+0.0 + 1.0imHamiltonians interface

 Behind the implementation of a particular model is a more abstract interface for defining Hamiltonians.
 If you want to define a new model you should make use of this interface.
-The most general form of a model Hamiltonian should subtype to AbstractHamiltonian
+The most general form of a model Hamiltonian should subtype to AbstractHamiltonian and implement the relevant methods.

-).
+Rimu.Interfaces.AbstractHamiltonian — TypeAbstractHamiltonian{T}Supertype that provides an interface for linear operators over a linear space with scalar type T that are suitable for FCIQMC (with lomc!).
 Indexing is done with addresses (typically not integers) from an address space that may be large (and will not need to be completely generated).

-For available implementations see Hamiltonians
+For available implementations see Hamiltonians.

 Interface